pointerish/Chunin-Exam/README.md

 - Setup database with `bin/rails db:migrate`
 - Run `bin/rails db:seed` in order to setup the Admin user.

+Go to `localhost:3000/admin` in order to see the Admin page.
+The login credentials are `admin@example.com` and `password`.

 ### Tests

 Run the following to run the tests: